R4zeel/django_project_Blogicum/README.md

+# Blogicum
-# Blogicum - a student web project that allows you to:
+A student web project that allows you to:
 - Publish blog posts
 - Explore and interact with other user's posts

 Features:
 - Customizable profile
 - Sort content by post category or location